phetsims/gas-properties/doc/model.md

 Location and velocity are modified indirectly, as a result of heating/cooling, changing volume, collisions, etc.

-The collection of all particles is referred to as the particle system.
+The collection of all particles is referred to as the **particle system**.
 It has the following qualities:

 * `N` is the number of particles in the container
 * no rotational kinematics (particles do not rotate)